ottocedeno/ottocedeno.github.io/_posts/2020-01-24-adding_colorize_to_your_gem_will_make_it_pop.markdown

 Colorize is a Ruby Gem that extends methods to String objects that are output to the terminal.

 For my CLI Gem project, it was a game changer.
 I built an app called SnowReport that show's users data about the best ski resorts in the world.
+Colorize really helped in making it feel bright, organized and welcoming to the user.

 To install this Gem, to an existing Ruby Gem project, you can add it as a dependency in your gemfile (if you setup your project via Bundler).